 APIs serve a crucial role in sending responses to systems and relaying the responses as provided by the system back to the user.
 As the API serves the function of sending a request and giving feedback, it is crucial to understand that different things occur with implementing the API.
 The interaction occurring within the API occurs through JSON.
 Other roles associated with implementing the API are updating details, information collection, and data deletion.
 The following API-related commands serve some of these roles played by the API: GET, PUT, DELETE, and POST, among others.

 Therefore, it is undeniably true that APIs play a significant role in development.
-For instance, without an API, it would be difficult to order products online and play video games remotely, among other services.
+For instance, without an API, it would be difficult to order products online, play video games remotely, or even use an email API service for developers to send and manage transactional emails.
 Thus, it is a crucial interface for the interaction between two applications for exchanging important information.

 Microservices vs. API: Benefits arising from each